nesherson/pixijs-playground/README.md

 # PixiJS Playground

-Repository for showcasing projects done with React and PixiJS.
+A collection of interactive 2D graphics experiments, visualizations, and game mechanics built with PixiJS.